prebid/prebid.github.io/overview/intro.md

 # What is Prebid?
 {:.no_toc}

+  THIS IS MY FIRST ATTEMPT TO BREAK THE INTERNET

 Prebid is a free open source library and community that helps publishers implement Header Bidding on their websites & apps.

 Header Bidding (also known as header auctions, parallel bidding, or header bidding) is a technique that involves running SSP & Ad Exchange code directly on page so publishers can receive bids on their inventory that may be unavailable through their primary ad server and exchange.